-You can wear a mix of clothes to different places you visit in India but try to dress conservatively.
-India styles reflects a mix of both modern and cultural beliefs.
-For example you could drape a saree to the temple, wear comfy suits while visiting crowded monuments, and shorts to the flea market.
+You can wear a mix of clothes for different places you visit in India but try to dress conservatively.
+India styles reflect a mix of both modern and cultural beliefs.
+For example, you could drape a saree to the temple, wear comfy suits while visiting crowded monuments, and shorts to the flea market.
 But remember, modesty is highly regarded in India so try to dress conservatively and reserve that little black dress for clubs only.
 Choosing modest attire while in India shows respect for the culture and will help deter unwanted attention.

-One of the major reasons it is good to cover up in India is the dust and pollution.
+One of the major reasons it is good to cover up in India is dust and pollution.
 It’s windy and there is pollution, but I am sure you will enjoy exploring India.
-It is an amazing for the people living elsewhere to roam around, as exploring Insia it is an entirely different experience.
+It is amazing for the people living elsewhere to roam around, as exploring India is an entirely different experience.

 If you are travelling late at night, don’t be surprised if an elderly person, a complete stranger, cares for you.
 They’ll guide you to your place and won’t even mind being with you till you reach your hotel.
 Indians really care about guests visiting their country and they never shy away from showing how concerned they are.

-In India you can travel locally on the public transport.
+In India, you can travel locally on public transport.
 The public transport is pretty well-organized with reserved seats and slots for women.
-Yes, women have a lot of advantage here.
+Yes, women have a lot of advantages here.
 So, for all the local sightseeing, take advantage of public transport.

 Knowing a few basic words in the local language is always good.
 Even though quite a huge part of the population speaks English, try to learn some common Hindi words and phrases.
 Locals will appreciate the effort, plus you’ll get to know a different language!